Rafael Nadal Coasts to 2018 French Open Title with Win over Dominic Thiem

 Nadal Uses Versatile Attack to Continue French Open Dominance

-As the saying goes, there are only three certainties in life: Death, taxes and Rafael Nadal on clay.
+As the saying goes, there are only three certainties in life: death, taxes and Rafael Nadal on clay.

-Okay, maybe that's not how the saying goes.
+OK, maybe that's not how the saying goes.
 But it might as well be.

 Nadal entered Sunday's final 85-2 lifetime at Roland Garros, and that fact alone put Thiem in a precarious position before the proceedings even got underway.

-The situation got even more perilous after the first set.
+The situation was even more perilous after the first set.

-Although Thiem stood tall and broke Nadal early in the opening frame, he fell apart with a chance to knot things at five games apiece and ceded the set to Nadal at love.
+Though Thiem stood tall and broke Nadal early in the opening frame, he fell apart with a chance to knot things at five games apiece and ceded the set to Nadal at love.

-At that point, it was clear he didn't stand a chance:
+At that point, he didn't stand a chance:

 ESPN Stats & Info @ESPNStatsInfo